oroinc/documentation/user/back-office/system/emails/email-templates.rst

 .. image:: /user/img/system/emails/templates/email_template_localization.png
    :alt: Navigating from one language tab to another

-To enable the email template fallback to the parent localization, select the **Use <localization> (Parent Localization)** check box.
+To enable the email template fallback to the parent localization, select the **Use <localization> (Parent Localization)** checkbox.
 If the localization does not have a parent, you can enable fallback to the default template value.

 .. .. |BGotoPage| image:: ../../img/buttons/BGotoPage.png
    :align: middle